 - The franchised busines will be operated in New York

-As indicated above, New York distinguishes its franchise requirements based in part on where the franchisor is located because a franchisor located in New York that offers or sells franchises from its New York office, must comply with New York law even if the franchisees will not be operating in New York.
+As indicated above, New York distinguishes its franchise requirements based in part on where the franchisor is located because a franchisor located in NY that offers or sells franchises from its New York office, must comply with NY law even if the franchisees will not be operating in New York.
 In addition, the franchisor will have to comply with any applicable laws of the states where the franchisees will be operating franchises.

 Generally, under federal law, a franchise is created when the following three elements are met: